-Judge Frank Caprio Tells Aus Students Education, Perseverance And Compassion Are Key To Success
+Judge Frank Caprio tells AUS students education, perseverance and compassion are key to success

 “My mother always said, people will take away many things from you in life but can never take away your education.
 What you do now will dictate the rest of your future.
 Remember, the family is the basic unit of society and when you start your own, everything you do will affect them.
 You will set an example for your children.
 Sometimes we pay attention to small things and forget about the bigger issues like being good to your neighbour, helping people in need, taking care of your health and so on,” he said.

 “Meeting Judge Caprio was an enjoyable and inspiring opportunity.
-The fact that givesthe chance to meet with prominent figures in academia and industry is a testament to the university's commitment to offer students as much exposure as possible before they head out to the real world.
-Judge Caprio is a role model and he inspires me to be a better person and do good in the world,” said Mira Daoud, accounting major and President of Student Council.
+The fact that AUS gives us the chance to meet with prominent figures in academia and industry is a testament to the university’s commitment to offer students as much exposure as possible before they head out to the real world.
+Judge Caprio is a role model and he inspires me to be a better person and do good in the world,” said Mira Daoud, accounting major and President of AUS Student Council.